 1. Place the vehicle on a level surface.
-2. Remove the drain bolt from the case and allow the water to drain out.
+2. Remove the drain bolt from the bottom of the outer cover and allow the water to drain out.
 3. Shift the transmission to the neutral position; then start the engine.

 4. Increase and decrease engine RPM several times to "blow out" any water; then stop the engine.
 5. Install the drain bolt and tighten securely.